Payoff landscapes and the robustness of selfish optimization in iterated games: Acknowledgments

 \section{Acknowledgments}

-We thank Martin Nowak for helpful discussions.
+We thank Martin Nowak for helpful discussions and for suggesting the exploration of implementation errors.
 This work was supported by the Army Research Laboratory (grant W911NF-18-2-0265) and the Simons Foundation (Math+X Grant to the University of Pennsylvania).
 Part of this work was carried out while Arjun Mirani was supported by the Harvard College Research Program (HCRP) and the Harvard University Department of Physics.